wvuweb/wvu-design-system-liquid/README.md

 **Note:** the `gulpfile.js` in its base form will only compile your Sass.

+## Building Your Theme

+If you are building a theme for [CleanSlate](https://cleanslatecms.wvu.edu/), you can include components using paritals.
+These partials refer to [components](https://designsystem.sandbox.wvu.edu/components) stored in a global theme called WVU Components.
+Make sure to reference the this theme if you want to use a global partial.
+For example, to include a Hero component, you would use the partial ```<r:partial name="components/wvu-hero" theme="University Relations: WVU Design System Components" />```.
+If you don’t want to use a global partial, you can create your own.
+For more about how to build themes in CleanSlate, check out [https://cleanslatecms.wvu.edu](https://cleanslatecms.wvu.edu).

 ## Testing

 If you are building a theme for [CleanSlate](https://cleanslatecms.wvu.edu/), test your themes locally using [Hammer VM](https://bitbucket.org/wvudigital/hammer-vm/src/master/).